 How do I contact someone directly?

-If you want to get a lady’s direct contact details, you will first need to fill out the IMBRA form, if you haven’t done that already (this concerns US citizens only).
+If you want to get a lady’s direct contact details, you will first need to fill out the IMBRA form, if you have not done that already (this concerns US citizens only); this involves paying a one-time fee of $40.
 After that, there are two options.
 The first one (recommended) is to open 15 (fifteen) paid messages from the lady (the messages that you open before writing to a lady for the first time are free and don't count); at this point you have the right to request her contact details (or your money back, if for some unlikely reason they cannot be provided).
 To do this, go to her profile and click the button that says "Send contact info request".
 The other way is to pay a $50 fee, whereupon we will contact the lady and ask her permission to send you her contact details, but note that this money will not be refunded even if the lady refuses to disclose her contact info.
 Therefore you should make sure you have her consent before you proceed; if you haven't opened at least one paid message from the woman, you cannot apply for this option.
 Please note that exchanging personal contact information through our messaging system is not allowed, even if you do have 15 opened messages from a lady; if you want to exchange such information with a lady, contact us.

 We do not allow contact between members outside our website before they have officially exchanged contact information.
 Outside contact includes our competitor websites, social network websites, skype, etc. Outside contact violates our Terms and Conditions and may violate the IMBRA law, which may in turn jeopardize a lady's chance to get a US visa in the future and men's chance to sponsor a K-1 visa.
 It also opens possibilities for fraud.
 We do not allow our ladies to contact men outside the website, or to respond to men's attempts to circumvent our rules.
 If you are contacted outside our website by someone claiming to be a lady from the website, please be cautious as this could be a scam attempt.
 All of the above applies only until you have officially exchanged contact information.
 After the contact exchange you are free to communicate without our involvement.